raniahtr/ADA212_page_to_screens/index.md

 ---
 layout: default
-title: Once upon a time in CMU
+title: Once upon a time in the Movie Summary Corpus

 ---
 # From Page to Screen: The Secret Behind Book Adaptations